allenlipeng47/predict_car_price/README.md

 # Predict Car Price
 This is simple car price prediction model.
 It uses linear regression.
-It takes year, odometer as variants, price as the prediction result.
+It takes `year`, `odometer` as variants, `price` as the prediction result.
 Built a crawler to crawl craiglist price.

 This is built with python 3.1.0.